-755. Court's decision on application
+15.25 Court's decision on application

-- (1) The Court may grant an application made under section 753(1) if satisfied that- - (a) the company was, at the time the company's name or the company was struck off, in operation or carrying on business; or - (b) it is otherwise just that the company be restored to the Companies Register. - (2) The Court may grant an application made under section 753(2) if satisfied that it is just that the company be restored to the Companies Register. - (3) The Court may grant an application made under section 753(4) if satisfied that- - (a) in the case of a company whose name has been struck off the Companies Register- - (i) the company was, at the time its name was struck off, in operation or carrying on business; or - (ii) it is otherwise just that the company be restored to the Companies Register; or - (b) in the case of a company that has been deregistered- - (i) any of the requirements specified in section 738(2)(a), (b), (c), (d) or (e) was not met; or - (ii) it is otherwise just that the company be restored to the Companies Register. - (4) The Court must not grant an application made pursuant to section 754(2) if it appears to the Court that the proceedings would fail by reason of an Ordinance limiting the time within which proceedings may be brought.
+- (1) The Court of First Instance may grant an application made under section 15.23(1) if satisfied that - (a) the company was, at the time its name or it was struck off, in operation or carrying on business; or - (b) it is otherwise just that the company be restored to the Register.

+- (2) The Court of First Instance may grant an application made under section 15.23(2) if satisfied that it is just that the company be restored to the Register. - (3) The Court of First Instance may grant an application made under section 15.23(4) if satisfied that - (a) in the case of a company whose name has been struck off the Register - (i) the company was, at the time the name was struck off, in operation or carrying on business; or - (ii) it is otherwise just that the company be restored to the Register; or - (b) in the case of a company that has been deregistered - (i) any of the requirements specified in section 15.7(2)(a), (b), (c), (d) or (e) was not met; or - (ii) it is otherwise just that the company be restored to the Register. - (4) The Court of First Instance must not grant an application made pursuant to section 15.24(2) if it appears to the Court that the proceedings would fail by reason of an Ordinance limiting the time within which proceedings may be brought. - (5) In making a decision under subsection (4) not to grant an application, the Court of First Instance must have regard to its power under section 15.26(2) to direct that the period between the dissolution of the company and the making of the Court's order does not count for the purposes of the Ordinance. - (6) If the Court of First Instance grants an application made under section 15.23, the applicant must deliver to the Registrar for registration an office copy of the Court's order, and the restoration takes effect on the registration.

-- (5) In making a decision under subsection (4) not to grant an application, the Court must have regard to its power under section 756(2) to direct that the period between the dissolution of the company and the making of the Court's order does not count for the purposes of the Ordinance. - (6) If the Court grants an application made under section 753, the applicant must deliver to the Registrar for registration an office copy of the Court's order, and the restoration takes effect on the registration. - (7) After a company is restored to the Companies Register under subsection (6), the Registrar must publish in the Gazette a notice of the restoration.
+(7) After a company is restored to the Register under subsection (6), the Registrar must publish in the Gazette a notice of the restoration.

-756. Effect of restoration
+15.26 Effect of restoration

-- (1) If a company is restored to the Companies Register under section 755, it is to be regarded as having continued in existence as if it had not been dissolved. - (2) The Court may give directions, and make orders, as seem just for placing the company and all other persons in the same position as nearly as may be as if the company had not been dissolved. - (3) The Court may also give directions as to- - (a) the delivery to the Registrar of the documents relating to the company that are necessary to bring up to date the records kept by the Registrar; - (b) the payment of the Registrar's costs in connection with the proceedings for the restoration of the company to the Companies Register; and - (c) if any property or right previously vested in or held on trust for the company has been vested in the Government under section 740(1), the payment of the Government's costs, expenses and liabilities in dealing with the property or right during the period of dissolution, or in connection with the proceedings on the application.
+- (1) If a company is restored to the Register under section 15.25, it is to be regarded as having continued in existence as if it had not been dissolved. - (2) The Court of First Instance may give any direction, and make any order, as seems just for placing the company and all other persons in the same position as nearly as may be as if the company had not been dissolved. - (3) The Court of First Instance may also give directions as to - (a) the delivery to the Registrar of the documents relating to the company that are necessary to bring up to date the records kept by the Registrar; - (b) the payment of the Registrar's costs in connection with the proceedings for the restoration of the company to the Register; and - (c) if any property or right previously vested in or held on trust for the company has been vested in the Government under section 15.9(1), the payment of the Government's costs, expenses and liabilities in dealing with the property or right during the period of dissolution, or in connection with the proceedings on the application.